Every woman seeking breast augmentation has a unique and individual reason for wanting to enhance the shape or size of their breasts.

 Pre-treatment photos will be taken and any potential risks and complications will also be discussed.

 Dr. Lee always encourages his patients to bring in photos of breast shapes and sizes that they find attractive.

 This often helps in the discussion and visualization of the target goals.

-A breast augmentation is performed under a general anaesthetic and will take approximately 1.5 hours to complete.
+Breast augmentation is performed under a general anesthetic and will take approximately 1.5 hours to complete.
 Most patients are able to return home two hours following the surgery.

 During the first 2 weeks after the surgery, you should avoid any strenuous activities.
 For the first 6 weeks, sleeping on the stomach or sides should also be avoided.

 Dr. Lee will typically see you within one week after the surgery.
 At this time, he will also provide you with detailed scar care instructions.
 The next visits will be after 3 weeks, 6 weeks, 3 months, and 1 year.

 Most women can successfully breastfeed following a breast augmentation, though it does depend on the type of surgery that you had.

 Most modern approaches do work for breastfeeding, with incisions under the fold of the breast or armpit.